polio-nanopore/realtime-polio/README.md

 2. This snakemake takes each file produced in real-time and identifies the barcodes using [``porechop``](https://github.com/rambaut/Porechop).
 3. Reads are mapped against a panel of references using [``minimap2``](https://github.com/lh3/minimap2).
 4. This information is collected into a csv file corresponding to each read file and the information is visualised in a web-browser, with depth of coverage and composition for each sample shown.
-5. Once sufficient depth is achieved, the anaysis pipeline can be started for one sample at a time by clicking in the web browser or, to run analysis for all samples, type ``artic-rampart --pipeline analyse_all`` on the command line.
+5. Once sufficient depth is achieved, the anaysis pipeline can be started for one sample at a time by clicking in the web browser or, to run analysis for all samples, type ``postbox -p path/to/realtime-polio`` on the command line.
 6. The downstream analysis pipeline runs the following steps:
     - [``binlorry``](https://github.com/rambaut/binlorry) parses through the fastq files with barcode labels, pulling out the relevant reads and binning them into a single fastq file for each sample.
 It also applies a read-length filter (pre-set in the config file to only include full length amplicons).
     - The number of reads mapping to distinct viruses is assessed with a custom python script (``parse_ref_and_depth.py``) and reports whether multiple types of viruses are present in the sample and the number of corresponding reads.
     - An iterative neural-net based polishing cycle is performed per virus type to provide a consensus sequence in ``.fasta`` format.  [``racon``](https://github.com/isovic/racon) and [``minimap2``](https://github.com/lh3/minimap2) are run iteratively four times, with gap removal in each round, against the fastq reads and then a final polishing consensus-generation step is performed using [``medaka consensus``](https://github.com/nanoporetech/medaka).
     - The pipeline produces summary of the composition of each sample is provided and a report for each virus found, including distance to Sabin if vaccine-related.

+### Analysis Output

 ## License